Monday, 5 February 2024

 Just before a battle, they would recite the well known prayers of their faith.
 What would their initiation rites involve?
 Templars were monks - not priests.
 Monks are not initiated, unlike priests who are.
 Prior to being accepted into the Order, the knights would hold a vigil to honour the crucifixion of Jesus, and would pray to Mary, his mother to intercede for their soul should they die.
 She was thought to be an intermediary for protection and safety.
 They would receive their robe, not in a highly official rite but it would involve commitment to perform their vows and duties, and to obey their extensive rules and be advised at all costs to avoid the terrifying accusation of heresy.
 They would swear upon a relic, maybe the Shroud of Edessa, folded to show the image of the face of a bearded man.
 The knights would remember the Order's founding fathers, such as St Bernard, Hughes of Payens, and the names of the many great knights who had fought and died in battle.
 It would involve Christian prayers for their Pope Clement V and King Philip and, of course, include prayer for the current Grand Master and high ranking members of the Order.
 They would remember their family who would be left behind and who would expect their demise on the battle field.
 It would involve receiving the bread and the wine as the body and blood of Jesus - the saviour of mankind who was foretold by the Old Testament prophets numerous times.
 They knew the land of the Old and New Testaments, and the places where Jesus had preached and where he had died.

 Would they have involved themselves in using drugs for gratuitous purposes, ie to get 'high'.
-Highly unlikely!
+Very unlikely!
 Could they have used alcohol and herbs for wound cleansing, to relieve pain, and to give greater courage to face their death in battle?
 Generally, the clearer the head, the more likely they were to survive and defend their brother knights as they claimed the territories for Christianity.
 Many hallucinogens were known as poisons.
 These men had a vocation that was not irresponsible or self serving, but for entirely selfless work that they carried out, as Jesus would have expected of his most faithful servants who were prepared to leave their wealthy lives, be wounded, disabled or die a terribly painful death.
 Their 'highs' were when the priest consecrated the bread and wine, and they partook of the body and blood of their Lord Jesus (they were not priests themselves so could not consecrate).
 With fasting, illness, exhaustion, bereavement, fear, the closeness of death, and other emotional and physiological factors, this moment would have been profoundly moving, maybe ecstatic at times, and would have re-ignited fervor for their faith and dedication to their cause.
 Anyone who suggests they were heretics does each of them a great personal injustice.

 A hundred Templars were burnt at the stake.
 The torture was not just physical, with rack, weights, screws, fire and burning, but also spiritual.
 Good Christian, as these men were, could tell no lie.
 In order to meet Jesus after death, they could make no slur against him.
 It would be greater than they could bear after a life of immense ordeals and the severest of hardships.
 So they would not have confessed to the heresy charges easily.
 Imprisoned for 7 years, James Molay, the last Grand Master, thought to be in his 70s, (Templars were exempt from military service when they reached 60) confessed under the most horrendous tortures.
 His confession was an act of betrayal against Jesus and the torture to extract this would have been of the severest kind, but the Pope gave forgiveness, and they would have been set free.
 However, the confession was retracted in March 1313.
 They knew they must be in a state of grace and have a clear conscience, and have no stain of lies or betrayal upon their soul.
 To retract a confession of heresy after admitting it was automatic immolation by fire - burning at the stake.
 This took place on the Ile aux Juifs, the place where Jews were executed.
 He knew this painful death faced him as he withdrew his confession for heresy.
 He went to his death in 1314 a courageous and true poor fellow soldier of Christ, betrayed by those in seats of power within the Christian Church that the Order had suffered, fought for and made wealthy since its creation.
 James’s conscience was clear before God at the end of his life and he suffered immensely to ensure this.
 Though little is recorded about him, his name is thought to have been Jacobus (James Bernard) and that he came from an estate in the hill country of Molay, approx 100 miles from Troyes, home of the first Grand Master and one of the oldest religious sites in France, active since the fourth century.
 In Germany the Templars were acquitted of the accusations, and in Spain and Portugal they were put on trial, but honourably found innocent of all charges!